We offer a unique program.

 The Political Science Department offers internship opportunities to all majors.
 Internships are intended to be experiential learning with two major goals: enhancing the intern's specific skills (for example, research and writing ability, computer proficiency, teamwork skills, and public service) and expanding his/her areas of knowledge (for example, the law, political campaigning, child welfare services, and economic development).
 Placements are aligned with a student's interests, his/her academic coursework, and his/her career and/or graduate school plans.

-Students can choose a 3-6 credit on-campus placement or a 12-15 credit option in Albany NY or Washington DC.
+Students can choose a 3-6 credit on-campus placement or a 12-15 credit option in Albany, NY with the NYS Senate or NYS Assembly, or in Washington, DC with the Washington Center.
 Local interns select from a wide range of possible placements: in the offices of law firms and district attorneys, in not-for-profit organizations and government social service agencies, for local and national legislators and party organizations.
 Off-campus internships cover an array of governmental and non-governmental setting: Congress, news bureaus, financial businesses, the Department of Justice, homeland security, Environmental Protection Agency, foreign embassies, lobbying organizations.

 The Department's commitment is to provide a worthwhile experience that advances your college education and prepares you for your life after graduation.
 Please contact Dr. Bruce Shefrin, director of internship programs, for further information.